unitaryfund/mitiq/docs/source/examples/combine_ddd_zne.md

 +++

-For comparison, we then apply ZNE one our original circuit (without DDD sequences inserted).
+For comparison, we then apply ZNE on our original circuit (without DDD sequences inserted).

 ```{code-cell}
 from mitiq import zne